bryan-gilbert/may14/docs/stage1/server.md

 PermitRootLogin no
 PasswordAuthentication no
 AllowGroups ssh-access
-# add this to avoid problem with multiple sshd processes
+# very optional for the workshop ... add this to avoid problem with multiple sshd processes
 ClientAliveInterval 600
 ClientAliveCountMax 3
 ```